Print Version

 What are the symptoms?

 Chickenpox begins with a fever, headache, sore throat or stomach ache.
-About two to three days later, itchy red bumps that look like pimples appear and become small fluid-filled blisters that typically heal within five days.
+One to two days later, itchy red bumps that look like pimples appear and become small fluid-filled blisters that typically heal within five days.
 Some people may only experience a few blisters; while others can have many blisters over their entire body.
 Blisters can become infected and in rare cases chickenpox can cause other complications like pneumonia and encephalitis.

 How is it transmitted?

 Chickenpox spreads easily through the air (coughing, sneezing) and contact with saliva or blister fluid.
 It is most contagious on the day before the rash appears and continues until all lesions are crusted over (usually about 5 days).
-Symptoms of chickenpox will appear two to three weeks after exposure.
+Symptoms of chickenpox will appear 10 to 21 days after exposure.

 Is there a chickenpox vaccine?